he-mans/copro/modules_used.md

   - pickle for converting object to byte strings
   - partial form functools for mapping buttons to functions
   - threading for threading
+  - BytesIO for convresion of image into byte

 sockets:
 -